patrickbucher/js-ts-ng/diary.md

+# Day 10 (Fr, 2025-10-10)

+Little time again, so I just played with the powerful `replace` method and took some notes on it.

 # Day 9 (Th, 2025-10-09)

 Very little time today, I just managed to work through the section on look-ahead patterns.